justinleetyler/justinleetyler.github.io/catalog.md

 813 CHA -- The secret portal / Charlton, Reno. -- R. Charlton, c2012.. -- ASIN B007IWDCK8.

-813 CHA -- Earth and shadows / Chastain, Coleman. -- [The author], c2013. -- on ASUS tablet. -- Title from title page.
+813 CHA -- Earth and shadows / Chastain, Coleman. -- [The author], c2013. -- [www](https://read.amazon.com). -- Title from title page.

 781.64 CHE -- The Very Best of Cher / Cher. -- Burbank, CA: Warner Bros.
 Records, 2003. -- on 1 external hard drive.

-w152 CHE -- 12 rituals happy, successful people practice every day / Chernoff, Marc. -- Mac and Angel hack life, 2014. -- [www](http://www.marcandangel.com/2014/05/11/12-rituals-happy-successful-people-practice-every-day/).
+152 CHE -- 12 rituals happy, successful people practice every day / Chernoff, Marc. -- Mac and Angel hack life, 2014. -- [www](http://www.marcandangel.com/2014/05/11/12-rituals-happy-successful-people-practice-every-day/).
 > 1. Exercise your integrity. -- 2.
 Steer clear of drama and those who create it. -- 3.
 Replace judgment with encouragement. -- 4.
 Be positive and spend time with positive people. -- 5.
 Make new choices as needed, rather than letting old ones make you. -- 6.
 Simplify whatever you can, whenever you can. -- 7.
 Uphold your truth. -- 8.
 Express your love without reservations. -- 9.
 Nurture your relationship with your significant other. -- 10.
 Loosen your grip on what’s not meant to fit in to your life. -- 11.
 Embrace your humanness. -- 12.
 Ask yourself the right questions. -o -- Judge a man by his questions rather than by his answers. -Voltaire -q -- 12: The right questions: Who am I? -- What do I need? -- How do I function best? -- What do I have to give? -- What's the next step I can take right now? -q -- A relationship should be healthy, caring, loving, kind, upbeat and positive.
 It should make your smile a little wider... -q

 025.5 CHO -- Information seeking in organizations / Choo, Chun Wei. -- On external hard drive. -- File name: (1689.mht). -- DBID 1689. -- IN Information Research. -- Vol. 12, no. 22 (Jan.
 2007)